-- Provide information to staff, parents and carers, governors, pupils and other agencies regarding the organization, content and approach to teaching PSHE Education. - Help parents and carers to understand PSHE Education and support them to work with their child to secure the very best outcomes for all pupils. - Demonstrate how the school meets legal requirements with regards to teaching Relationships Education, Sex Education and Health Education.
+- Provide information to staff, parents and carers, governors, pupils and other agencies regarding the organization, content and approach to teaching Relationship and Sex Education specifically. - Help parents and carers to understand the separate elements of Relationship Education and Sex Education and support them to work with their child to secure the very best outcomes for all pupils. - Demonstrate how the school meets legal requirements with regards to teaching Relationships Education and Sex Education.